Woootang/enlitens-ai/README_MULTI_AGENT_SYSTEM.md

 ## 🔐 Data Privacy & Ethics

 - All processing happens locally on your system
-- No data is sent to external services except Ollama (local)
+- No data is sent to external services except the optional Groq fallback
 - Client intake data is anonymized and processed locally
 - Founder transcripts are used only for voice pattern analysis